GSA/emerging-technology-atlas/pages/blockchain-federal.md

 <p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;8.
 Appropriated funds
 <p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;9.
 Federal assistance and foreign aid delivery</p>

+It is important to remember, however, <a href="https://www.gartner.com/smarterwithgartner/top-10-mistakes-in-enterprise-blockchain-projects/"><span> as noted by Gartner in Top 10 Mistakes in Enterprise Blockchain Projects, </span></a>, "part of the problem is that the majority of enterprise blockchain projects don’t actually require blockchain technology.
+In fact, these projects would probably be more successful if they did not utilize blockchain." </p>

 <p>Draft use case repository: <a href="/emerging-technology-atlas/blockchain-workshop/"><span>Emerging Tech and Open Data for a More Open and Accountable Government Collaborative Workshop, September 8, 2017</span></a></p>

 <p>Draft use case repository: <a href="/emerging-technology-atlas/blockchain-forum/"><span>U.S. Federal Blockchain Forum, July 18, 2017</span></a></p>